Code-Connect/TUM_Homework/README.md

 https://youtu.be/CD5JJ5bDAfY?t=2m33s

 ###NetBeans
+- Either put the Test and Production Code (your code) into the TestFolder
-You don't need to use a TestFolder (it is just a bit cleaner).
+- Or be sure to fix your imports and scope (it is just a bit cleaner).

 https://www.youtube.com/watch?v=C6oQqbqPBB0

 ###IntelliJ
+- Either put the Test and Production Code (your code) into the TestFolder
-You don't need to use a TestFolder (it is just a bit cleaner).
+- Or be sure to fix your imports and scope (it is just a bit cleaner).

 https://www.youtube.com/watch?v=Bld3644bIAo